TonyYangHan/cse15l-lab-reports/cse15l-week9-lab-report-5.md

 echo "in the dir"
 ```

-From the start of the program to line 12 `echo "in the dir"` can hardly be wrong since they are defining variables, cloning the repo, copying the test files, and reporint the status using echo.
+From the start of the program to line 12 `echo "in the dir"` can hardly be wrong since they are defining variables, cloning the repo, copying the test files, and reporting the status using echo.
 Thus, there are hardly any standard error if the URL given is correct.
 There are also no standard outputs for these commands except `git clone` and `echo`.
 The first standard output that prints is from `git clone`:

 ```
 Cloning into '/home/linux/ieng6/cs15lfa22/cs15lfa22qj/week_7/student-submission'...